ignfab/voxatile/docs/usage/GenerationParameters.md

 - `type`: Must be the value `heightmap`
 - `modelType`: the type of models to render
 - `heightmap`: the name of the heightmap to use.
 It must exist.

+### Leveling renderer

+Levels ground under selected models.

+Ground height is given by `heightmap`.
+If it's not flat under a model, it will be risen enough to be flat over model surface. `filling` voxels will be added to world and `heightmap` will be updated accordingly.

+Fields:
+- `type`: Must be the value `leveling`
+- `models`: Type of models to render
+- `heightmap`: Heightmap of the ground, will be updated according to leveling.
+- `filling`: [Placeable](#placeables) placed beneath the model, ensuring it connects to the ground and does not appear to float.

 ## Model selections